reginaldobrz/GoBarber-BarberApplication/README.md

 # Go Barber - A application for scheduling a barber

-🚀Come On we know that you like to test if this project working well!🚀
+🚀Come On we know that you like to test if this project working well!

 First of all i will explain about this project.